messi1913/jdfaster/README.md

 5. If you want to see H2 DB -> http://localhost:8080/console/ --> then you can see DB in your local PC.

 6. TODO : added modules and change H2DB to PostgreSQL or MongoDB.
+Apply to JMeter for Test.